ryma2fhir/RYAN-IOPS-FHIR-Test-Scripts/NamingSystemChecker/README.md

 These are checked against the filename to ensure that the words within each value align (minus special character such as hypens, spacing, etc.)
 Note: This does not check 'retired' assets.
 If the url is an R5 backport then this has been set to pass the url check.
 - ### Examples have the suffix "Example"
+- ### All profiles (not including derived Profiles) are within the CapabilityStatement

 ## Workflows Related to this Validator